brandur/sorg/content/fragments-drafts/hype-trains.md

 around during their early release:

 * Node.JS.
-* Agile methodology.
 * MongoDB.
 * EventMachine.
 * Erlang.
 * Callback-based programming paradigms.
-* Companies should be all remote with no managers.
+* Companies should be mostly remote with no managers.
-* Frameworks bad; libraries good.
+* Frameworks are bad.
+Libraries are good.
+* Agile methodology.
 * Static site generators.

 In retrospect, I now know that many of these things aren't net positives.
-But at the time, the articles and people championing them seemed incredibly compelling.
+But at the time, the articles, talks, and people championing them seemed incredibly compelling.

 While as an industry we seem to be great at building and driving hype trains,